CHELSEA MADE THREE BIDS IN 24 HOURS TO CLINCH SALAH DEAL

 The Insider understands that an agreement was reached following a sustained period of bidding from Chelsea on Wednesday, with the Premier League club believed to have twice upped its offer before settling on a fee of 12.5 million pounds plus 2 million pounds in add ons.

 Salah had also been the subject of an offer from Liverpool, but the Blues swiftly made their move after agreeing to sell Juan Mata to Manchester United on Wednesday for 37.1 million pounds.

 Chelsea was eager to keep competition for places intense in the attacking midfield positions following the earlier sale of Kevin De Bruyne in the January window.

 Salah will vie with Eden Hazard, Oscar, Willian and Andre Schurrle for a starting place at Stamford Bridge.

 DAVID MOYES GIVEN BOOST OVER CROCKED FOURSOME

 Manchester City's hopes for a four-trophy haul are still alive, but rivals United are on course for a quadruple of their own.

-Boss David Moyes could receive a major injury booster ahead of the Red Devils' Premier League game against Cardiff City on Tuesday.
+Boss David Moyes could receive a major boost ahead of the Red Devils' Premier League game against Cardiff City on Tuesday.

 Rio Ferdinand, Marouane Fellaini, Robin van Persie and Wayne Rooney all resumed training with the first team during the last week and will be put through their paces on Monday morning.